CorazonJW/BARTsp/tutorial/mm_intestine_vignette.md

 library(BARTsp)
 ```

-# 2. Prepare input
+## 2. Prepare input

 Inputs include
 1. expression_matrix: A gene by cell read count matrix.
 2. cell_metadata: A data frame of cell information.
 It must contain a column named "cell_type".
-3. feature_metadata: A data frame of feature names, required by Monocle3 for pseudo-time analysis.
-4. spatial_coordinates: A data frame containing the spatial locations of each cell.
+3. spatial_coordinates: A data frame containing the spatial locations of each cell.
 It must include columns named "x" and "y".
-5. cell_types: A vector of regions (cell types) of interest.
+4. cell_types: A vector of regions (cell types) of interest.

 ```{r, echo=TRUE, results='markup'}
 subset_object <- readRDS("~/mm_small_intestine.RDS")